The Delta Omega Public Health Honorary Society

 Drexel University's Dornsife School of Public Health (DSPH) is home to the Beta Omega Chapter of Delta Omega, the Honor Society in Public Health.

-The Beta Omega Chapter was founded in 2010 DSPH to promote excellence and to recognize accomplishments in scholarship and research.
+The Beta Omega Chapter was founded at DSPH in 2010 to promote excellence and to recognize accomplishments in scholarship and research.
 A National Executive Council, consisting of elected officers and delegates from the local chapters, administers the affairs of Delta Omega.

 This page provides information on student membership, alumni membership, and faculty membership.